 The EF-15 was rereleased in the third generation of lift-top box as the EF-15 Electric Locomotive to differentiate it from new trains like the EF-58 Electric Locomotive and ED-70 Electric Locomotive.
 In addition to red, yellow and green EF-15s also appeared through to the end of the 1970s when it was dropped from the regular individual releases.
 The red EF-15 also appeared in the EF-15 Electric Locomotive Overpass Panorama Set beginning in 1974.

 In 1980 an EF-15 with headlight appeared in the Container Loading and Unloading Set.
-It had a grey chassis somewhat similar to the originals but with added contact strips and a bulb in the body shell like the Hikari with Light and D-51 with Light around the same time.
+It had a grey chassis and pantographs similar to the originals but with added contact strips and a bulb in the body shell like the Hikari with Light and D-51 with Light around the same time.

 In 1981 the EF-15 Electric Locomotive Overpass Panorama Set was updated and rereleased as the Electric Locomotive Overpass Set with EF-15s based on the lit type with changed to the tooling but without the light feature.

-Early examples used up the leftover grey chassis components but most of these EF-15s were black.
+Early examples used up the leftover grey chassis components from the lit version but most of these EF-15s were black.
 The body shell has the holes in the headlight and for the rivets that held the contact strips in, and the chassis also carries forward the modifications for the additional electrical strips.
-I don't believe this chassis changed appeared on the DD-51s, so the toolings must have diverged at some point.
-The DD-51 was eventually updated to use the plastic old-power gearbox.
+Unlike the DD-51 with a similar chassis that was eventually updated to use the plastic old-power gearbox, the EF-15 continued to use a metal one.

 This set was discontinued with the move to new power in 1987, and the EF-15 disappeared from the range for many years...